Skip to content

 A few living room walls come up again and again.
 Here's how to handle the trickiest ones.

-Above a sectional
+Above a Sectional

 A sectional reads as one very wide piece of furniture, so it needs more visual weight than a standard sofa.
 Anchor the long wall — usually the back of the longer section — with a single large horizontal piece (a 60×40), or a balanced pair, and center it on that run of seating rather than the corner.
 The corner itself can stay quiet; crowding art into it only fights the L-shape.

-The TV wall
+The TV Wall

 The television is already a strong rectangle, so the aim is balance, not competition.
 Flanking the TV with a matched pair, or placing a horizontal piece on an adjacent main wall, gives the room a second focal point and stops the screen from being the only thing the eye finds.
 Keep the art's tones calm here — a busy piece next to a busy screen is a lot.